itsprs/itsprs/README.md

 If you like what I do, consider supporting me on [Patreon](https://patreon.com/imprs).
 Your support helps me keep the lights on and create more awesome content.

 [![Patreon Badge](https://img.shields.io/badge/-imprs-blue?style=social&logo=Patreon&link=https://patreon.com/imprs)](https://patreon.com/imprs)

-## ❤️ Special Thanks

-_“The only way to do great work is to love what you do.” – Steve Jobs_

-I want to extend my heartfelt thanks to all the developers and creators whose work and contributions have inspired me on my coding journey.
-Your dedication and passion for the craft continue to motivate me every day.
-Thank you for being a guiding light in the world of technology and creativity.

 <h4>From <a href="https://github.com/itsprs/itsprs">Pratham Raj's Github Profile README.md</a></h4>